Is there a Social Media Posting Frequency Sweet Spot?

 I suppose it depends on who’s watching.

-2. Comedy Plus says:
+2. Comedy Plus Avatar

 Yes, I’ve a couple of Facebook friends that post and post and post and then post some more.
 Dozens per day.
 I tend to ignore them after a bit.